MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/ios-whatsnew.md

 ## How to report issues

 We're committed to making the Remote Desktop client for iOS the best it can be, so we value your feedback.
-You can report any issues at **Help** > **Report an Issue**.
+You can report any issues at **Settings** > **Submit Feedback**.

+## Updates for version 10.3.5

+Date published: October 28, 2021

+In this release we've added support for time zone redirection.
+The addition of this feature addresses a defect in the Windows 11 Shell that causes flickering and makes the remote session unusable.

 ## Updates for version 10.3.1